 Her eyes bulged.
 She looked like a bird of prey.
 “What crimson boy?”

 “Young man,” she said, “I’ll have your diploma rescinded if you breathe another word.
 My daughter loves to lie.”

 And Mrs. Messenger vanished into that maroon world of graduation gowns.

 I didn’t ride home with my parents in the limousine.
 I strolled through West Harlem in my cap and gown.
 I followed Broadway down to the garment district.
 Men on milk boxes saluted me.
 A housewife with wondrous hips flirted with the young graduate.
 I danced with her for a second in the street.
 She licked my ear.
 All I could think of was Merle in her blue pajamas.

 Jerome Charyn is the author, most recently, of I Am Abraham.
-His stories have appeared in The Atlantic, The Paris Review, Epoch, and the SCHOLAR, among other places.
+His stories have appeared in The Atlantic, The Paris Review, Epoch, and The American Scholar, among other places.